PAYE and tax codes

 Employee tax codes and National Insurance

-If you are an employee then your employer must operate PAYE.
-This stands for Pay As You Earn.
-PAYE is a way of collecting your income tax and National Insurance from your pay as you go along, rather than through sending in an annual tax return and sorting out your own tax directly with HMRC.
+If you are an employee then your employer must operate PAYE (which stands for Pay As You Earn).
+This is a way of collecting your income tax and National Insurance from your pay as you go along, instead of sending an annual tax return and sorting out your own tax directly with HMRC.

-Tax is deducted each pay day from your pay before you receive it.
-This means that at the end of the tax year, you should have paid the right amount of tax.
+Tax is deducted each pay day from your pay before you receive it and by the end of the tax year, you should have paid the right amount of tax.
 Sometimes there are mistakes and you may pay too much or too little tax.

 PAYE is only a method of collecting tax.
 If there are any errors and the wrong amount of tax is collected, you, the employee, are usually liable to pay any unpaid tax.
 This is one reason for taking time to understand how PAYE works – you are more likely to spot errors and avoid underpaying or overpaying tax.

 The key to paying the right tax as an employee is having the right PAYE tax code so it is important to check that the tax code your employer uses is the right one for you.
 If you think your tax code is wrong, you should contact HMRC.
 You can do this on the Income Tax Helpline 0300 200 3300 (or via the HMRC contact us page).

 The PAYE code used by the employer may come from a number of different places: they will either be calculated and issued by HMRC or the employer will use a standard code according to rules set out for them by HMRC.